 I had just read Jessica Hepburn’s “The pursuit of motherhood” in under 24 hours, I could not put it down.
 It felt like having a long intimate conversation with the author or having stumbled across her diary and once you join her on the roller coaster ride of trying, and failing, to start a family, you are desperate to see if there is a happy ending.

 Her diary entry on Christmas resonated.
-Five years ago we had just started trying, I didn’t drink at my work Christmas party which was paramount to wearing a T-shirt with ‘I AM TRYING TO GET PREGNANT!’ printed across my chest.
+Seven years ago we had just started trying, I didn’t drink at my work Christmas party which was paramount to wearing a T-shirt with ‘I AM TRYING TO GET PREGNANT!’ printed across my chest.
 I got knowing smiles and even a rub of my belly along with the line “You are going to be a fantastic mum!”
 Back then just a couple of weeks in to the trying game I smiled back and imagined how the following year would involve cards and gifts with ‘Baby’s first Christmas’ written on them.

 A year later, no baby, no pregnancy.
 It’s Christmas Eve and I’m back in the village I grew up in staying with my parents.
 We attend church just once a year for the crib service, to sing carols and to catch up with everyone.
 After the service I’m stood with my mum and a group of her friends, each cradling a grandchild in their arms.
 “Come on Naomi when you giving your mum some grandchildren?”
 10 pairs of eyes look at me expectantly.
 Seconds feel like hours.
 My godmother bless her, who doesn’t know we’re trying chips in haughtily: ‘Naomi is far too busy with her important job in London to be thinking about babies!’
 Phew saved but that is not the case at all, I think about babies constantly and the fact that I don’t have one yet.